influxdata/terraform-aws-influx/modules/influxdb-cluster/README.md

 Each EC2 Instance in the ASG has an [IAM Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) attached.
 The IAM Role ARN and ID are exported as output variables if you need to add additional permissions.

+### How do you roll out updates?

+This module currently doesn't support updating the version of InfluxDB installed across the cluster.
+You can however follow this [guide](https://docs.influxdata.com/enterprise_influxdb/v1.6/administration/upgrading/) to manually perform the upgrade.

 ### Dedicated instances

 If you wish to use dedicated instances, you can set the `tenancy` parameter to `"dedicated"` in this module.

+### Encryption

+This module does not currently support specifying encryption information.
+The official [documentation]( https://docs.influxdata.com/influxdb/v1.6/administration/https_setup/) contains a guide for enabling SSL.

 ### Security groups